-The aristocracy consisted mostly of a graded hierarchy of fief-holders.
+The aristocracy throughout Medieval Europe consisted mostly of a graded hierarchy of fief-holders.
 At the very top were the magnates.
 These were titled nobles such as dukes, counts (or their equivalent, earls, in the British Isles) and barons.
 They stood just below kings and emperors in social rank, in wealth and in power; indeed, in many parts of Europe they were rulers in their own right, governing duchies and counties as semi-autonomous princes, owing only loose obedience to a distant monarch.
 Their families intermarried freely with the royal families of France, England, Germany and other kingdoms.

 In the lower ranks of the aristocracy were knights and gentry who held only a small fief (a single manor of one knight’s fee).
 Indeed, many held no land at all, but belonged to a great lord’s retinue, fighting his battles and living as members of his household.
 They hoped for a small fief as a reward for faithful service, or perhaps as a result of marriage to the heiress of a fief-holder.

 These lords, along with their households and retinues, lived in strongly fortified castles.
 These first appeared in 9th century France to provide protection for lord and local people from the prevailing anarchy of the period.
 They were originally small fortified structures made of wood, sometimes standing on an artificial earth mound.
-They soon grew into large complexes centred on a massive fortified building made of stone (the keep).
+They soon grew into large complexes centered on a massive fortified building made of stone (the keep).

 The really great lords held several castles, and traveled frequently between them, along with their retinues.
 This was an economic necessity, as their retinues were so large that they would soon have exhausted the resources of any one locality.
 Moreover, in an age of slow communication it enabled these magnates to keep in touch with their scattered territories, and to give their dependents justice in person by presiding at the local courts under their control (see above: privatized power).